-The issues thus raised, or at any rate those that arise under paragraph (1) above, are of great interest and some difficulty.
+...
+The issues thus raised... are of great interest and some difficulty.
 Similar problems occurred a few years ago in connection with the freeze on Iranian assets by executive order of 14 November 1979, and litigation was commenced.
 But before any of those actions could come to trial the freeze was lifted.
 This time the problems have to be resolved.